 Despite industrialization, the old part of town is full of narrow lanes and packed market, while the new part of town is more well planned and full of parks & gardens.
 Nevertheless, Bhopal retained its old grandeur.
 Multiple religions have co-existed over the years harmoniously and it is also reflected in the cuisine.
 Vegetarian and non-vegetarian dishes can be served here, but the Mughal effects have resulted from Bhopal's spicy meat delicacies, in particular curries and kebabs.
 The vegetarian kitchen is mainly moderately spicy and tastes distinct.
 But before you dive into its delicacies, let’s know more about this city and its journey with time.

-While the city has upgraded with time but traces of old Bhopal is very prominent.
-Moreover, with the development of the city, the old neighbourhoods have gained several sights with their sophisticated, modern commercial complexes.
+While the city has upgraded with time but traces of old Bhopal are very prominent.
+Moreover, with the development of the city, the old neighborhoods have gained several sights with their sophisticated, modern commercial complexes.

-The Chowk still retains much of its former taste with ancient Mosques and Havelis, narrow alleys and crowded markets, which can lead to the treasure hunt.
+The Chowk still retains much of its former taste with ancient Mosques and Havelis, narrow alleys, and crowded markets, which can lead to a treasure hunt.
 This is where traditional Bhopal handicrafts can be found.
 Only in Bhopal City, you will find the zari craft.
-In addition to their work on silver jewellery and bags, the city is also very popular for street shoppers.
+In addition to their work on silver jewelry and bags, the city is also very popular with street shoppers.

 The TT Nagar New Market is the first planned development of modern Bhopal.
-It has been given a special status by broad roads, multi-story offices and shopping centres and proximity to state power centres.
-Many government offices and others stores at a stone's throw distance from the market.
+It has been given a special status by broad roads, multi-story offices, shopping centers, and proximity to state power centers.
+Many government offices and other stores at a stone's throw distance from the market.
 The first major shopping arcade of Bhopal, produced by the housing committee is the Platinum Plaza near the market of TT Nagar.
 The Center Point in TT Nagar is another prominent business arcade.

-Without purchasing beading work or embroidered purses, bags, coats and tunics etc, a visit to this city is incomplete.
-You can find different state run emporiums being operated here.
-Some of them have very good works of silk, satin, cashmere and pashmina.
-A visit to Bhopal gives you an overview of the various materials, textiles, arts and handicrafts from various parts of the country.
+Without purchasing beading work or embroidered purses, bags, coats, tunics, etc, a visit to this city is incomplete.
+You can find different state-run emporiums being operated here.
+Some of them have very good works of silk, satin, cashmere, and pashmina.
+A visit to Bhopal gives you an overview of the various materials, textiles, arts, and handicrafts from various parts of the country.

 Heading towards the old city of Lakherapura, you get to buy authentic North Indian fabric and shawls.
 The Chowk is known also for the traditional glittering women's purses.

-This National Park is Bhopal's most important tourist site near the Upper Lake.
+This National Park is Bhopal's most important tourist site near Upper Lake.
 Acting as the city’s lungs, the park is strictly adhered to and safeguarded.
-A large range of wildlife is also found, along with exotic floral species like Blackbuck, Cheetal, Sambar, Blue Bull, Porcupine, Wild Boar and Hyena.
-It is popular for short day hikes especially for athletes like nature lovers.
-Dense greenery and the peaceful beauty of the site makes it mandatory for tourists’ must-visit list.
+A large range of wildlife is also found, along with exotic floral species like Blackbuck, Cheetal, Sambar, Blue Bull, Porcupine, Wild Boar, and Hyena.
+It is popular for short day hikes, especially for athletes like nature lovers.
+Dense greenery and the peaceful beauty of the site make it mandatory for tourists’ must-visit list.

 The most dynamic and self-conceived woman of her time, Sikander Jahan Begum, built Moti Masjid as one of the most interesting mosques in the country in 1862.
 The mosque's architecture has a striking similarity to the historic Jama Masjid in Delhi, made with beautiful, pure white marble.
 The white façade of the building was called the "Pearl Mosque."
 It has a large courtyard, opening a window to some of the city's most stunning views.
 On your Bhopal tour, it is a perfect treat for historical fans.

 These twenty sets of Caves hold the oldest designs and carvings on their walls, which dates back to the early 5th century CE.
 The inscriptions in caves relate to the reign of the Gupta Empire.
-Indian Archeological Survey manages these caves as they are very significant historic monument.
-The graphics show stories from Vishnu, Lakshmi, Shiva and Parvati.
+Indian Archeological Survey manages these caves as they are very significant historic monuments.
+The graphics show stories from Vishnu, Lakshmi, Shiva, and Parvati.

-The majesty of Sanchi Stupa remain unparalleled until now, as one of the most unrivalled places to visit in Bhopal.
-Believed to have been built in the 3rd century BCE and to be one of the more striking Buddhist monuments in the country, the building was built in the reign of Maurya's great emperor Ashoka.
+The majesty of Sanchi Stupa remains unparalleled until now, as one of the most unrivaled places to visit in Bhopal.
+Believed to have been built in the 3rd century BCE and to be one of the more striking Buddhist monuments in the country, the building was built during the reign of Maurya's great emperor Ashoka.
 To spread the reach of Buddhism, the king of Mauryan undertook to redistribute the mortal ashes of Lord Buddha across the entire country.
 There is a central cave in the gigantic dome of Stupa, which houses Lord Buddha's relics.